kedro-org/kedro/docs/source/deployment/databricks.md

 While we fix this issue, we have a temporary workaround which involves you setting up a R Shiny application to run Kedro-Viz on Databricks.

-To run Kedro-Viz, first run the below command in your Databricks notebook:
+To run Kedro-Viz, first ensure that you are in your Kedro project directory and then run the below command in your Databricks notebook:

 ```bash
 %sh kedro viz --no-browser --host 0.0.0.0 --port 4141